jjaakko/fake-news-classifier/index.markdown

 Human-labeled instances which are presumed to be correct are referred to as "gold labels."<br>
 #Include visualization(s) here of the 70000 articles (snopes or emergent or politifact and fake or not fake)

-## Looking at the data

-Below you can find how different articles are distributed in terms of word count.

-From the picture it's easy to see that most articles fall in the category of 500 words or less.
-You can hover the pointer over the image to see the actual numbers.

-{% include_relative /_includes/html/histogram.html %}

 ## Simple explanation of performance measures in natural language processing (NLP)

 Below is a diagram called a ["confusion matrix"](https://en.wikipedia.org/wiki/Confusion_matrix).